planess/offline-backend-angular/projects/offline-network/README.md

 # Limitations

-- Minimal Angular version - 12;
+- Each `HttpClientModule` import in `NgModule` brings in new instance of `HttpClient` with dedicated interceptors.
+Usually, it happens only once in root module, but you should set `configureOfflineNetwork` in every provider along with `HttpClientModule` import.
+- Based on point above - module **will not** catch any http-request performed by installed third-party packages.
 - All data are saved in browser storage with **IndexedDB** (or Local Storage for the second priority).
 In the browser private tab it exists until browser is closed.
+And you cannot move data to another browser manually.

 # Setup